 There are good reasons for having physical contact with wild animals in case of medical or transportation purposes.
 While volunteering in a wildlife program, you have the chance to enjoy moments of indirect interaction with the animals, e.g. while monitoring them.
 In a rescue home, direct interaction may be necessary.

 It is important to keep in mind that the interaction with wild animals is not only a risk to the volunteer, but to the animals as well.
-If they are used to people being close to them, they might not hide from hunters or accept food that they can’t stomach once they are back in their natural habitat.
+If they are used to people being close to them, they might not hide from hunters or accept food that they can’t digest once they are back in their natural habitat.

-No elephant riding
+No elephant riding and swimming